itsjunetime/smserver/README.md

 # SMServer

 ![The iphone & web interfaces side by side](assets/smserver.png)
-<span style="font-weight: 200; font-size: 12px">The iPhone and web interfaces shown side by side</span>
+<span style="font-weight: 200; font-size: 12px">The web interface shown with personal information blurred out</span>

 **SMServer is an iPhone app, written in SwiftUI, which allows for one to send and receive text messages (and iMessages) from their Web browser**